 The multitude of rape, sexual assault and harassment accusations against one-time Hollywood mogul Harvey Weinstein led to a movement that has extended well beyond show business.
-They've also led to new California laws aimed at curbing sexual harassment in the workplace and protecting victims.
+They’ve also led to

 One of the first and most vocal of Weinstein’s accusers was actress Ashley Judd.
 She filed a lawsuit in which she accuses him of trying to destroy her career after she rejected his advances more than 20 years ago.